vigneshsarma/hittaruki.info/content/post/water-jug-rewrite-with-haskell-part-I.md

 There can be some Water Jars, with any given capacity.
 The challenge will be to start from that to reach the given final state which will be get some specified quantity of water in these Jars.
 These Jugs have no measurements.
 But you know the full capacity of the Jugs.

-As a starting point these limitation will be put in place.

-1. Max number of Jars will be limited to two.
+As a starting point max number of Jars will be limited to two.
-2. We will only be finding the relevant states the jars can be in and where they can go from these states.

 ## Data